freenode/web-7.0/content/kb/sasl/irccloud.md

 ---
 The below instructions were valid as of the web version (irccloud.com) as of May 2019

+---
+Method 1
+---
-1. In the channel list, click the settings cog on the server you want to adjust
+1. In the channel list, click the settings cog on the server you want to adjust settings for
 2. Click Edit

 OR